David M. White

 Director, Conflict Management Program

 Professor David M. White is a recognized innovator in the field of professional skills development.
 His areas of expertise include commercial negotiation, federal court-annexed mediation, and securities arbitration before the Financial Industry Regulatory Authority (“FINRA”).
 He provides frequent media commentary on decisions and trends within those fields.

 Prior to beginning his legal education, Professor White was a human resources/labor relations executive with United Parcel Service of America, Inc. (“UPS”).
-He served as a management representative at the 1997 collective bargaining negotiation with the International Brotherhood of Teamsters.
+He served as a management representative at the historic 1997 collective bargaining negotiation with the International Brotherhood of Teamsters.

 As a law student, Professor White co-founded the Fordham Dispute Resolution Society, a student organization that the American Bar Association has lauded as a model for other institutions.
 He was a two-time interschool competition national champion (2000 National Criminal Procedure Moot Court Tournament, Best Brief – Appellant Award; 2002 ABA Representation in Mediation Competition).
 He subsequently coached three separate schools to Representation in Mediation Competition regional titles: Fordham (2004, 2005, 2006, 2007); Benjamin N. Cardozo (2008); and Seton Hall (2010, 2011).